-I truly believe that as sentient beings who can experience fear and pain, all animals should be treated with thought and care.
-Trophy hunting involves pursuing another animal in conditions which cause it stress, fear and pain, with hunters killing as a form of entertainment, not for food, to control pests or to protect other species.
+As sentient beings who can experience fear and pain, all animals should be treated with thought and care.
+Trophy hunting involves pursuing another animal in conditions which causes stress, fear and pain, with hunters killing as a form of entertainment, not for food, to control pests or to protect other species.

 However, I cannot see how those justifications can be used to defend hunters who kill an animal which has been bred in captivity for the specific purpose of being hunted for entertainment.
-I believe action is needed to stop this sort of exploitation.
-I am therefore delighted that the Government will consult on a ban on the import of these trophies, which I hope you will be able to take part in.
+I believe action is needed to stop this sort of exploitation, and to establish how defensible the arguments for conservation hunting are.
+I am therefore pleased that the Government decided to consult on options to restrict the imports and exports of hunting trophies to the UK - including a potential ban.

 Craig Whittaker MP